concerning the Old Testament and the New Testament, in regards

 love or something else.
 How can i explain this better?
 For example

-Dave doesn't steal because it is
+Dave doesn't steal because the Law

 in the Bible < Do not steal >